manishCoder123/soulSafari/README.md

 Responsive Design: Built with React and styled using CSS, ensuring a seamless experience across devices.

 ****Access the Application****
-The application is hosted locally at: http://localhost:5173/
+The application is hosted locally at: http://localhost:5173/ with "npm run dev"

 **Technologies Used**